parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/for-family-and-carers.md

 This means it is not just what you can do on your own (that is, using your own internal resources such as skills, and abilities: your resilience).
 It is also what you can do with support.
 That is what makes the most of your ability to cope with any situation.

-This means not only seeking support when you experience unhelpful and challenging emotions, or begin to feel overwhelmed by them.
+This means not only seeking support when you experience unhelpful and challenging emotions or begin to feel overwhelmed by them.
 It is also finding support from the start that can help to prevent any unhelpful/challenging emotions from escalating.

 ---

 ## Looking after your general wellbeing
 As well as reacting to challenging emotions when they arise, it is also important to be proactive, i.e. to look ahead so you can be in more control when dealing with challenging emotions.
 Looking ahead and putting strategies and practical things in place can be of help when juggling multiple commitments.
 This will help you to be in a better place to cope with the demands of being a carer.
 It could also prevent stress or burnout as much as possible.
 You can improve your mental wellbeing and resilience, i.e. your ability to cope, in a number of ways.

-**Tips for looking after your general wellbeing:**
+**_Tips for looking after your general wellbeing:_**
 - Try to connect with others
 - Exercise regularly (in a way that fits in with your situation)
 - Eat as well as you can